 We spend a lot of our time at our local National trust forest, which has an ideal areas for making dens.
 Oliver loves doing this with his daddy.
 They have made some truly awesome dens, with doors, windows, seats and even fake camp fires!
 Truth is though you don’t necessarily need a forest to make a den, Oliver can create his own ‘secret hideouts’ practically anywhere.
 Under a tree, a clearing in a hedge or the top of a climbing frame.
 Anywhere there’s a space and as long as he has his imagination with him.

 With Autumn comes falling leaves in a range of beautiful colours.
-We like to go for a little walk and collect as many different types of leaves in an array of colours and use them for our art projects, the latest of which was this bonfire night themed collage.
+We like to go for a little walk and collect as many different types of leaves in an array of colours and use them for our art projects.

 I also love the idea of the leaf catching game that is on Living Life Our Way’s blog post of their Fun Family Activities for Autumn, must try that next time we go out on a windy day, sounds like fun!